mucaravci/rbasics/Econometrics with R/README.md

 experiment design and quasi experiments, causality, VARs, Cointegration and Clustering.

-This repo will follow the outline provided by econometrics-with-r.org's curriculum and use similar/the same examples.
+This repo will follow the outline of econometrics-with-r.org's curriculum and use the same or similar examples.

 Sources used in this library are: